ikennaex/workrity-assessment/README.md

 **To Get Started**
 1. Clone REPO or Download ZIP folder
 2. Install Dependencies, RUN

 **npm install**

 3. TO START THE MOCK DATABASE, RUN
 **npx json-server -p 3500 -w data/db.json**
 this is expected to open port 3500 with the application data

-4. Start the React App RUN
+4. Start the React App, RUN

    **npm run dev**

 **To Run Test**